 That doesn’t sound very appreciative, does it?
 It was probably inspired by the mixture of woodlands and grassy fields, and the sense of a landscape tended with care for generations.
-Add in the quaint farmhouses with traditional red-stain wood buildings, and a proliferation of beautiful lakes, and Sweden is a very picturesque country.
+Add the quaint farmhouses with traditional, red-stain wood buildings, and a proliferation of beautiful lakes, and Sweden is a very picturesque country.

-After arriving in Sweden utterly exhausted from six weeks of field work in Turkey, we took a few days to recover, staying with our dear friends, Colin and Jackie.
+After arriving in Sweden, utterly exhausted from six weeks of field work in Turkey, we took a few days to recover, staying with our dear friends, Colin and Jackie.

-I’ve known Colin since my twenties, our friendship being forged when we played in a band together, and leading to my accompanying him on my first big overseas trip - six months backpacking across southeast Asia and India.
+I’ve known Colin since my late teens, our friendship being forged when we played in a band together, and leading to my accompanying him on my first big overseas trip - six months backpacking across southeast Asia and India.
 He opened me to the world, but this was the first time we’d visited he and Jackie in their new Swedish home.

 It came as a pleasant surprise to realise that they live in Dalarna, the Swedish Dales district, about 100km northwest of Stockholm, a gently undulating landscape of farmlands and woodlands.

 The birds were singing strongly too, but in that there was a small problem – they were just not keeping decent hours.
 Being nearly midsummer, and at that latitude, we were getting nearly 24 hours of daylight.
-Even at midnight it is not really dark, with a twilight of green-blue glowing across the northern horizon.
+Even at midnight it is not really dark, with a twilight of green-blue glowing across the horizon.

 But was worth it, the dawn birdsong was rich and extended.
 This recording comes from our first morning out, and was made in mature birch woodlands on the edge of Fräg lake."